WICG/import-maps/README.md

 ## Further work

-[Previous versions of this repository](https://github.com/WICG/import-maps/tree/93f94c6dfb268bde3009644b65580fb2fbb98fcf) contained more features for import maps, including support for multiple import maps, built-in module remapping, fallbacks, and a new type of URL, the `import:` URL.
-These have since been removed in the interest of first explaining and specifying a solid, implementable "v1" core.

-We may bring some of those features back, and the issue tracker is a good place for discussing such future extensions.
-This section contains a discussion of these potential future features.

 ### Multiple import map support

 It is natural for multiple `<script type="importmap">`s to appear on a page, just as multiple `<script>`s of other types can.
 We would like to enable this in the future.